-- Traditional Witchy Attire: Black medieval or colonial period dresses and a pointy hat, also black, are the most traditional, but not every witch buys into the uniform.
+- Traditional Witchy Attire: Black medieval or colonial period dresses and a black pointed hat are the most traditional, but not every witch buys into the uniform.
 Often they dress normally, especially if they want to blend in, and the traditional clothing only comes out for spell casting or ceremonies.
 The Hot Witch especially tends to dress more wildly while the Wicked Witch is almost always traditionally attired.
 Goth clothing is also associated with classic witches, as is the New-Age Retro Hippie's typical style of flowy garments.

 Alternatively, they may appear naked.
-This is not an artistic convention to allow depiction of nudity but a trope that is found in traditional cultures all over the world: practioners of wicked magic work their rites unclothed — probably reflecting the antisocial nature of the magic.
+This is not (always) an artistic convention to allow depiction of nudity but a trope that is found in traditional cultures all over the world: practitioners of wicked magic work their rites unclothed — probably reflecting the antisocial nature of the magic.

-- Broomsticks as a Transportation Method: Witches are known for riding Flying Broomsticks.
+- Broomsticks as a Transportation Method: Witches are known for using broomsticks for flight (and sometimes fight).
 In works with low amounts of fantasy, this may be omitted, but broomstick flying is something that is relatively unique to witches and not strongly associated with other types of magic users.

 - Witchcraft: Witches practice witchcraft specifically as their type of magic, which, because of the above aspect, is usually strongly tied to nature and may resemble European pagan-like traditions.
 Commonly their magic employs the use of herbs and strange ingredients like "Eye of Newt" bubbling away in cauldrons, as well as nocturnal ceremonies under the moon.
-Usually a witch has a Spell Book, perhaps passed down through the family.
-In modern media, Witchcraft is strongly associated with Hollywood versions of Real Life religions of Wicca and other forms of Neo-Paganismnote although in the past they were associated with many forms of local folk traditions.
+Usually, a witch has a Spell Book, perhaps passed down through the family.
+In modern media, witchcraft is strongly associated with Hollywood versions of Real Life religions of Wicca and other forms of Neo-Paganismnote although in the past they were associated with many forms of local folk traditions.
 Witches usually belong to "covens", groups of witches who practice magic together, share knowledge and resources and often meet to cast more powerful spells.
-Witches do not usually use a Magic Wand or Magic Staff, those items are more commonly associated with Wizards and Sorcerers.
+Witches do not usually use a Magic Wand or Magic Staff, both of which are more commonly associated with the Wizard Classic for some reason.

-- Associated with Femininity and Sisterhood: Witches are associated with femininity and sistership, despite not being Always Female in folklore or in most modern media.
-Male witches (sometimes called "warlocks") do exist, though are rarer than female witches.
+- Associated with Femininity and Sisterhood: Witches are associated with femininity and sistership, though they're not Always Female in folklore or in most modern media.
+Male witches (sometimes called "warlocks") do exist but are rarer than female witches.
 Witches also tend to have sisters, for whatever reason, and they have a strong tradition of passing their magic down from mother to daughter.

 In early western tradition, the witch was predominantly an evil figure.
 They worked malicious magic with everything from stealing wedding rings to lethal storms at sea and crop destruction, they made a Deal with the Devil (after which, in folklore rather than tales, the Devil did not actually have to do what he had promised them to do to get them to make it), and they extorted things by threats of curses.

 In modern media, witches tend to be more neutral or outright good figures.
-Media that has both often pit them against each other to form a Good Versus Evil dynamic.
-Usually good witches are pretty and bad witches are very ugly, though when an evil witch is beautiful, she's usually a Vain Sorceress.
+Media that has both often pit them against each other to form a Black-and-White Morality dynamic.
+Usually, good witches are pretty and bad witches are very ugly, though when an evil witch is beautiful, she's usually a Vain Sorceress.
 Witches are often shown in contrast to a Wizard Classic, sometimes being rivals or outright enemies, or just often having differences in opinion.

-A witch shown in a modern setting, in genres such as Urban Fantasy, tend to forgo a lot of the traditional associations and tropes tied to the Witch, such as the attire and the broom riding, the character often seeing it as "too traditional".
+A witch shown in a modern setting, in genres such as Urban Fantasy, tend to forgo a lot of the traditional associations and tropes tied to the Witch Classic, such as the attire and the broom riding, the character often seeing it as "too traditional".
 A common modern variation is for the witch to ride a vacuum cleaner (or even Roombas) as a joke.
-They usually acknowledge they are descendant from, or taught by, witches in the European tradition.
+They usually acknowledge they are descended from, or taught by, witches in the European tradition.

 Subtropes of Witch Classic include: